 We believe privacy is essential for our users to have a truly secure mobile experience, which is why protecting our users’ privacy is perhaps the most important responsibility we have.
 We spend a lot of time thinking about how we can better protect our users through our own privacy practices.
 We also support coalitions like the Digital Due Process Coalition to advocate for the reform of legal standards to enhance privacy protections for our users.
 But that’s not enough.
 Being transparent with users around our privacy practices generally (and government requests specifically) is just as important to us as defending their privacy.

 In 2013, we provided our first transparency report to provide meaningful insight into the government request landscape for Lookout.
-For 2014 and first half of 2015, we wanted our users to have greater visibility about the types of law enforcement requests that we receive from the government about our users.
-So we included additional metrics that show the types of requests that we receive, our response rate, and the frequency of non-disclosure orders in such requests.
+We wanted our users to have greater visibility about the types of law enforcement requests that we receive from the government about our users and have included metrics that show the types of requests that we receive, our response rate, and the frequency of non-disclosure orders in such requests.

-We hope the additional information and our report will leave you empowered knowing that Lookout has your back.
+We hope our transparency report will leave you empowered knowing that Lookout has your back.

 *As of the date of this report, Lookout has not received a national security order and we have not been required by a FISA court to keep any secrets that are not in this transparency report.

 Federal includes requests from federal law enforcement agencies such as the Federal Bureau of Investigation, Department of Homeland Security, and Department of Justice.

 State includes requests from U.S.-based state and local law enforcement authorities (e.g. New York City Police Department).